baSSiLL/SharpAvi/index.md

 [Asynchronous Writing](asynchronous-writing.md)

-Public surface of the API has XML documentation comments.
-Sources include sample screen capturing application.
+A public surface of the API is covered with XML documentation comments.
+Source code also includes a sample screen capturing application.
 Hope this all helps :)